shadoll/playing_now_2_mm/readme.md

 - Mattermost

 ## Environment Variables
-`MUSIC_APP`: This variable determines which music service the application will fetch the currently playing track from.
+`MUSIC_APP` - This variable determines which music service the application will fetch the currently playing track from.
 It can be either `apple_music` or `spotify`.
+`MATTERMOST_SERVER_URL` variable represents the URL of the Mattermost server.
+`MATTERMOST_ACCESS_TOKEN` the access token for the Mattermost API, which is obtained by generating a personal access token from the Mattermost user settings and is used to authenticate and authorize API requests to the Mattermost server.

 ## How to Run
 1. Clone the repository